apache/paimon-website/community/docs/releases/pypaimon-release-0.2.0.md

 ## What is PyPaimon?

 [PyPaimon](https://github.com/apache/paimon-python) is the Python SDK of Apache Paimon.
-The repository defines the Python SDK API, and a Java-based implementation currently.
+It provides a way for users to get data from Paimon tables with Python for data analysis, and write data back to Paimon tables.

 ## Version Overview